Making the Transition to a Global Payroll Operation

 A recent Peeriosity PeercastTM featured a large global company, with over 100,000 employees and operations in more than 50 countries across the globe, and they shared their experience in making the transition to a global payroll operation.
-Prior to their global transition, they had 14 independent payroll teams and over 30 suppliers of payroll services.
-Some issues they faced included a lack of standards and best practices, limited scalability, a higher cost of ownership, and slower decision making for global initiatives.
+Prior to its global transition, it had 14 independent payroll teams and over 30 suppliers of payroll services.
+Some issues they faced included a lack of standards and best practices, limited scalability, a higher cost of ownership, and slower decision-making for global initiatives.

 Utilizing an independent transfer team and a predefined project methodology, the effort began with the overall business drivers of cost and user experience being of the highest importance.
 Their strategy included having zero-to-gross offshored and gross-to-net being performed in a global end-to-end center of excellence that is outsourced, while US Payroll remained in-house.
 Utilizing two strategic vendors, the “lift and shift” implementation approach was used and the operational foundation was based on Business Process Management (BPM) principles.